So you got a collection of tracks and want to have a go at releasing your album to the world. Brilliant and well done.

 I have also used CD Baby to get an album on iTunes, Spotify and every other outlet in the known universe (give or take a Pandora).
 The set up is about the same as Bandcamp only this time they charge you to Aggregate your album out to all the other channels.
 Tempting to use this if you want to be on iTunes etc but before you do step back a bit:

 Why do you need to be on iTunes?

 - So your fans can buy your album?
-You fans will buy your album from anywhere that there is a Buy Now button they can see.
+Your fans will buy your album from anywhere that there is a Buy Now button they can see.
 Sure they may have heard of iTunes and not Bandcamp but the sale will happen exactly the same.
 Matter of fact you can sell your album to your fans for less money (whilst making more yourself) on Bandcamp.
-When I released “Berlin to Dusseldorf” I priced as usual $5+ on Bandcamp, CD Baby were $10 and iTunes started me off at $17 (now dropped to a mere $12.29).
+When I released “Berlin to Dusseldorf” I priced, as usual, $5+ on Bandcamp, CD Baby were $10 and iTunes started me off at $17 (now dropped to a mere $12.29).
 I made $0 from being present on iTunes.
 I sold one copy on CD Baby.
 All 4 other sales came from Bandcamp.
-Also realize that most of the people of the world do not have iTunes accounts which makes your record a hassle to hear and own.
-Bandcamp are easy to embed in your site and there is a Buy button right there in the embed – even better no account is needed to hear and buy.
+Also, realize that most of the people of the world do not have iTunes accounts which makes your record a hassle to hear and own.
+Bandcamp is easy to embed in your site and there is a Buy button right there in the embed – even better no account is needed to hear and buy.

 - So you can say you have arrived?
 Sure it is nice to think I have a record on the same shelf as my hero but does it matter a whit?
 Nope.
 It really doesn’t.
 I have my records on the same internet as Vangelis, on the same planet as Tangerine Dream, in the same universe as all my heroes.
 I am that grand.
 Buy the vanity if it amuses you or if you really have proof that being on iTunes will increase your bottom line.